MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/secure-collaboration-documents.md

     - For the group in the second external organization: Still on the **Enter details** tab, type the email address of the group in the organization's tenant.
 For example, sales@contoso.com.

-    - For the user who wants to use their personal email address: Still on the **Enter details** tab, type the email address.
-For example, azureaip505@gmail.com.
+    - For the user who doesn't have an Azure AD account: Still on the **Enter details** tab, type the user's email address .
+For example, bengi.turan@gmail.com.

 4. To grant the same permissions to all these users: For **Choose permissions from preset**, select **Co-Owner**, **Co-Author**, **Reviewer**, or **Custom** to select the permissions that you want to grant.